Editor’s Note: This marketing infographic is part of our 25 part series.

 The button color in Version D lifted conversions by 17% in comparison to the control Version A.

 When deciding on how to structure your form fields, you can choose from smart forms, radio buttons and multiple-choice fields.

 Here’s an example of how HubSpot uses a smart form that autofills the online form with my contact info:

-Deciding on where to place your form can also have an impact on your conversion rate success.
+Where you place your form on your landing page can also impact your conversion rate success.

 According to Confluent Forms, various studies have supported mixed conclusions about whether or not to include your most important content above or below the fold:

 - Content soon after the fold can sometimes have a higher view and click rate than content placed at the very top of the page

 - Users spend the vast majority of their time on-page above the fold